david-buzas/tech-test-laravel-vue/Readme.md

 --offline-access \
 --no-input \
 --json > .auth0.api.json`

+Note: You can change the name of apis to any of your choice.

 ## 6. Open the application
 When you are done with all the steps above, open this link in your browser `http://localhost:8090` and Auth0 will ask you to authenticate yourself.
 Once it's done, the page will render with the countries' names and their respective flags.